bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsCodim2PO.md

 scene = plot(brpo_pd)
 ```

-## Fold/PD of periodic orbits continuation with Shooting
+## Continuation of Fold/PD of periodic orbits with Shooting

 We continue the previously detected fold/period-doubling bifurcations as function of two parameters and detect codim 2 bifurcations.
 We first start with the computation of the curve of Folds.